Our 2017 rankings of the Top 10 fashion design schools on the West Coast.

 Fashion design students have the opportunity to learn from the DHE Historic and Cultural Textile and Apparel Collection, which includes approximately 2,000 Euro-American and ethnic apparel pieces and other textile products.
 In addition, teaching and assistantships are offered to graduate students, and all undergraduates have the opportunity to participate in the internship program.
 Students have interned with major designers, brands and retailers such as Anna Sui, Columbia Sportswear, Nordstrom, and Fred Meyer.

-The University of Hawaii at Manoa (UH Manoa) was founded in 1907.
-It is home to 18,865 students enrolled in more than 230 programs across 14 colleges and schools.
-The College of Tropical Agriculture and Human Resources (CTAHR), Department of Family and Consumer Sciences houses the Fashion Design and Merchandising (FDM) Program, which leads to a BS in Fashion Design and Merchandising with a Fashion Design or Merchandising Emphasis.
+The University of Hawaii at Manoa (UH Manoa) is home to the College of Tropical Agriculture and Human Resources (CTAHR).
+Here, the Department of Family and Consumer Sciences manages the Fashion Design and Merchandising (FDM) Program.
+Degree options include a BS in Fashion Design and Merchandising with a Fashion Design or Merchandising Emphasis.